udaysaichandb/udaysaichandb/README.md

 - 👋 Hi, I’m @udaysaichandb
-- 👀 I’m interested in Data Analytics and Data Science
+- 👀 I’m interested in Data Analytics and Data Science projects
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Machine Learning models
 - 📫 How to reach me ...
 Feel free to mail me at b.udaysaichand@gmail.com